What's new

 So when he made the dough or pastry, it was made as the one thing, then when it was baked it would separate and have custard kind of filling on the inside with out adding it him self, it had layers automatically if that makes more sense?

-You're most welcome apollodancer. :plead:
+You're most welcome apollodancer. :blush:

 I'm all about finding things so let's not give up just yet and see if we can narrow anything down.